The-Politico/interactive-news-developer-guide/guides/pibs/making-components.md

 import MyName from './MyName';
 ```

-Then you can use it in the JSX for your `Page` component like this:
+Then, you can use it in the JSX for your `Page` component like this:

 ```javascript
 <MyName name="Andrew" />